Attack-to-Mitigation PBQ Tables

 Key Takeaways

-• Layer 2 attacks are commonly mitigated with switch hardening, DHCP snooping, dynamic ARP inspection, and port controls.
+• Layer 2 attacks: port security, DHCP snooping, dynamic ARP inspection, access-mode ports, 802.1X.

 Attack-to-Mitigation Tables

-Performance-based questions often ask you to drag controls, choose device settings, or complete a policy table.
-The reliable method is to identify the attack path first, then choose the mitigation that breaks that path with the least side effect.
+Performance-based questions (PBQs) on the N10-009 ask you to drag controls onto a topology, toggle device settings, or complete a policy table.
+With a 90-minute clock and up to 90 items, do not over-think them.
+The reliable method: identify the attack path first, then pick the control that breaks that path with the least side effect.

 Layer 2 and Access Edge

-User port negotiates as trunk and reaches other VLANsVLAN hopping or trunk misconfigurationForce access mode, disable DTP where applicable, restrict allowed VLANs, harden native VLAN
+A user port negotiates as a trunk and reaches other VLANsVLAN hopping / trunk misconfigForce access mode, disable DTP, restrict allowed VLANs, harden native VLAN

-Switch CAM table fills with many source MACsMAC floodingPort security, MAC limits, storm control, 802.1X
+CAM table fills with many source MACsMAC floodingPort security with MAC limits, storm control, 802.1X

-Clients get wrong gateway and DNS settingsRogue DHCPDHCP snooping, trusted uplink ports only, investigate unauthorized server
+Clients get a wrong gateway and DNSRogue DHCPDHCP snooping, trust only the uplink port, hunt the rogue server

-ARP cache maps gateway IP to attacker MACARP poisoningDynamic ARP inspection with DHCP snooping bindings, static entries for critical systems where appropriate
+ARP cache maps the gateway IP to an attacker MACARP poisoningDynamic ARP inspection bound to DHCP snooping; static entries for critical hosts

 DNS, Wireless, and User-Focused Attacks